 Just remember – the most important thing is to be honest on the application.

-3. Be Mindful of the Chase 5/24 Application Rule
+Be mindful of the Chase 5/24 application rule

 Chase has some strict application rules, one of which is the 5/24 rule.
-You will not be approved for most of their cards if you have opened 5 or more credit cards from any bank (NOT counting Chase small business cards and certain other business cards) in the past 24 months.
+You will not be approved for most of their cards if you have opened five or more credit cards from any bank (not counting Chase small business cards and certain other business cards) in the past 24 months.

 Even if you have a good credit score, Chase ultimately has the final say and can take other factors into consideration, like the following:

 - Payment history on all of your accounts